ag-computational-bio/bakta-docs/docs/index.rst

 Bakta is a tool for the rapid & standardized annotation of bacterial genomes & plasmids.
 It provides **dbxref**-rich and **sORF**-including annotations in machine-readable ``JSON`` & bioinformatics standard file formats for automatic downstream analysis.

-This documentations contains useful information how to use and install Bakta and its corresponding CLI and web versions.
+This documentations provides information how to install and use Bakta via CLI, web and REST-API.

 .. toctree::
    :maxdepth: 2
    :hidden:

-   CLI documentation <BAKTA>
+   CLI <BAKTA>

 .. toctree::
    :maxdepth: 2
    :hidden:

-   REST-API documentation <REST-API>
+   Web <WEBUI>

 .. toctree::
    :maxdepth: 2
    :hidden:

-   WebUI documentation <WEBUI>
+   REST-API <REST-API>

 Features